ovh/docs/pages/platform/kubernetes-k8s/sticky-session-nginx-ingress/guide.en-gb.md

                 fieldPath: metadata.name
 ```

-This YAML deployment manifest file defines that our application, based on `ovhplatform/what-is-my-pod:1.0.1` image wll be deployed with 3 replicas (3 pods).
-We pass on environment variable the pod name in order to display it in our `what-is-my-pod` application.
+This YAML deployment manifest file defines that our application, based on `ovhplatform/what-is-my-pod:1.0.1` image will be deployed with 3 replicas (3 pods).
+We pass the pod name on environment variable in order to display it in our `what-is-my-pod` application.

-Then, create a file `svc.yml` with the following content to define our service (a service expose a deployment):
+Then, create a `svc.yml` file with the following content to define our service (a service exposes a deployment):

 ```yaml
 apiVersion: v1